rebryant/pgpbs-artifact/README.txt

 run-pgbdd:
   The parity problems can be solved using the earlier solver PGBDD.
-  The performance is not as good as PGPBS, but it's better than that of any other known proof-generating SAT solver.
-The results are saved as the file results-pgbdd.txt.
+  The performance is not as good as PGPBS, but it's better than that of any other known proof-generating SAT solver The results are saved as the file results-pgbdd.txt.
+The earlier solver EBDDRES should have performance comparable to PGBDD, in terms of proof length, on these benchmarks.

 test-pgbdd:
   Run simple examples with PGBDD